MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/activate-service.md

 When activation is complete, the information bar displays **Activation finished successfully**.

-## Activate protection via PowerShellSupported activation methods
+## Activate protection via PowerShell

 Use these instructions if you want to activate the Rights Management protection service (Azure RMS) using PowerShell.